Your first step

 My passion for law began in secondary school, sparking my enthusiasm and interest in the legal systems and practices in both state and federal jurisdictions.

-I am undertaking an Associate Degree in Legal Practice (Paralegal) at RMIT, gaining a wide understanding of legal practice as well as immersing myself in family and relationships law within Team SAA.
+I completed an Associate Degree in Legal Practice (Paralegal) at RMIT, gaining a wide understanding of legal practice as well as immersing myself in family and relationships law within Team SAA working around my studies.
+Chloe is enrolled to study law at Swinburne.

 I am curious about alternate dispute resolution solutions and understanding how to promote access to sound legal solutions for families.